 Learn how to make DIY fabric pumpkins!
-A quick, easy and affordable project for fall.
+A quick, easy, and affordable fall project.

-I love that there are so many options when it comes to creating these adorable little fabric pumpkins.
-From different fabrics to embellishments, they can make the perfect fall addition for any style of decor.
+I love the many options for creating these easy fabric pumpkins.
+From using different fabrics and embellishments to varying the size of the pumpkins, they can make the perfect fall decor addition.

 SUPPLIES NEEDED TO MAKE DIY FABRIC PUMPKINS